Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 - Designed for Canada: Tested and certified down to -30°C

-- R454B refrigerant: More environmentally friendly, better performance at low temperatures
+- R454B Refrigerant: More eco-friendly, better low-temperature performance

 Weaknesses:

-- Price slightly higher than some entry-level competitors
+- Slightly higher price than some entry-level competitors but offers more efficient and economical machines.

-- A lesser-known brand than MrCool (more discreet marketing).
+- Less known brand than MrCool (more discreet marketing)

-Ideal for: Canadian homeowners who want a product optimized for the local climate with excellent support.
+Ideal for: Canadian owners who want a product optimized for the local climate with excellent support and significant long-term energy savings with free custom lines.

 MrCool